derek-watson/jsUri/README.md

 jsUri
 =====

-Uri parsing, modification, query string manipulation and high-fidelity re-stringification in javascript.
+Uri parsing, modification and query string manipulation in javascript.

 This project incorporates the excellent [parseUri](http://blog.stevenlevithan.com/archives/parseuri) regular expression library by Steven Levithan.
-You can safely parse URLs of all shapes and sizes by passing them to the object constructor...
+You can safely parse URLs of all shapes and sizes, however invalid or hideous.

 Basic Usage